-PRP can be used in cosmetic and wellness procedures, plus treat a variety of conditions.
+PRP can be used for a variety of musculoskeletal repairs, aesthetic improvements for skin and hair and enhanced sexual health.
 The uses of PRP include:

 Osteoarthritis, which affects more than 30 million adults in America, has proven to be treatable with PRP therapy.
 A systematic review titled “Platelet-rich Plasma in Osteoarthritis Treatment: Review of Current Evidence” published in the journal Therapeutic Advances in Chronic Disease concluded “results from randomized clinical trials seem to favor PRP used over other intra articular treatments such as HA injections, to improve pain scales in the short and medium term (6–12 months).”
 Because Osteoarthritis is most commonly found in the knee, multiple studies have been conducted to understand PRP’s effect on this joint.
 One study found “Intra-articular PRP injections into the knee for symptomatic early stages of OA are a valid treatment option.
 The clinical efficacy of IA-PRP is comparable to that of the IA-HA and IA-CS forms after 3 months and the long-term efficacy of IA-PRP is superior to IA-HA and IA-CS.”

 Orthopedic specialists and sports medicine physicians have been using PRP injections to treat patellar, quadriceps, hamstring, bicipital, peroneal, and achilles injuries.
 Researchers conducted a systematic review of multiple studies and concluded multiple beneficial effects of PRP, including pain reduction, joint function improvement and tissue repair.”

 Also an effective treatment for rotator cuff tendinopathy, PRP “resulted in sustained improvement of pain, function, and MRI outcomes in patients,” states another study.